 At the end of the day, seeing my grandparents smiling, clapping their hands and being proud of me was worth all the tears and effort inputted for this.
 My grandmother is not a very expressive person, so the moment when she said, "Good job, I'm really impressed by you," and then proceeded to prepare her specialty, mishua, is one that will always hold a special place in my heart.

 Throughout my guzheng journey, I realized that challenges come pre-packaged with life lessons.
-Whatever barriers there are between people, those are not impenetrable.
-I need to continually develop the ability to see the value in setbacks, learn from them, and have a positive outlook.
+Whatever barriers there are between people, they are not impenetrable.
+I need to continually see the value in setbacks, learn from them, and have a positive outlook.
 Focusing on the rewards you will receive rather than the struggles just may be the pinch of motivation that I needed.
-Just as when I put extra effort into my learning process, I was rewarded with a solo performance, the ability to speak Chinese and feeling somewhat like the pretty lady in my grandma’s Chinese drama playing guzheng.
+Just as when I put extra effort into my learning process, I was rewarded with a solo performance, the ability to speak Chinese, and feeling somewhat like the pretty lady in my grandma’s Chinese drama playing guzheng.

+Hi Vicky!

+We’re soooo close to getting this essay finished.
+There are just a few tweaks to make to help the reader understand why continuing your guzheng lessons was so important to you, so that the reader roots for you.

+Last round of revisions, let’s go!

+Caroline & Chiara

+ALL-in Essay Editors